Simone Mosca

 Simone Mosca (1492–1554) was an Italian sculptor who was born in Settignano (part of Florence).
 His sons were sculptors Francesco Mosca, called Il Moschino (ca. 1531-1578) and Simone Simoncelli, also known as Simone Moschino (1533-1610).
 During the late 1520s and early 1530s Simone worked with Michelangelo on the Medici Chapel in Florence.
 A Venus by Francesco Moschino was described in 1782 in the Royal Palace of Turin.

+Starting circa 1535, Mosca worked on sculptures for the Duomo of Orvieto, working alongside Raffaele da Montelupo.
+In 1542, he began to work on commissions by Tiberio Crispo, soon to cardinal, in the city of Perugia and in Bolsena.
+In 1546, he was named the maestro or director of construction for the Cathedral of Orvieto, replacing Antonio da Sangallo the younger.
 Simone Mosca died in Orvieto, Italy in 1554.